wbchn/fluent-plugin-collectd-unroll/README.md

 # Output filter plugin to rewrite Collectd JSON output to be inserted into InfluxDB

-Rewrites the message coming from Collectd to make it compatible with the way InfluxDB stores data in series.
+Rewrites the message coming from Collectd to store as a flat json.
+Can be used in Elasticsearch to display metrics.

 ## Installation

 Use RubyGems:

-    gem install fluent-plugin-collectd-influxdb
+    gem install fluent-plugin-collectd-unroll

 ## Configuration

     <match pattern>
-      type collectd_influxdb
+      type collectd_unroll
     </match>

 If following record is passed: